PadmanabhanSaravanan/AmazonWebService/README.md

 * To replicate to a bucket or buckets in a different AWS account, choose Specify a bucket in another account, and enter the destination bucket account ID and bucket name.

 * If the destination is in a different account from the source bucket, you must add a bucket policy to the destination buckets to grant the owner of the source bucket account permission to replicate objects.
-For more information, see [Granting permissions when the source and destination buckets are owned by different AWS accounts](https://docs.aws.amazon.com/AmazonS3/latest/userguide/setting-repl-config-perm-overview.html#setting-repl-config-crossacct).

 * Optionally, if you want to help standardize ownership of new objects in the destination bucket, choose Change object ownership to the destination bucket owner.
-For more information about this option, see [Controlling ownership of objects and disabling ACLs for your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html).

 > Note
 >